What to Know About CD Ladders, A Flexible Way to Save

 One way to keep your earnings on track is to spread out your cash.

 If you’re looking for a flexible way to save, but still want to take advantage of high interest rates, building a CD ladder could help.
-Interest rates on CD accounts have been rising, and many accounts have already surpassed 4% to 5%.
-With a CD ladder, you can lock in these high interest rates and still access your cash at regular intervals.
+Although interest rates on CD accounts have been softening, many accounts still offer 4% to 5%.
+With a CD ladder, you can lock in these high interest rates while they last and still access your cash at regular intervals.

 What is a CD ladder?